williamhorning/williamhorning/docs-content/hosting_lightning.md

 ### notes

+- the image _is not_ williamfromnj/lightning
-- this is how you'll want to use bolt in a production environment
+- this is how you'll want to use lightning in a production environment
 - your config file will be in a `config` folder in the same folder as your compose file
 - when configuring your instance, set `mongo_uri` to `mongodb://mongo:27017` and `redis_host` to `redis`
-- when trying to access the cli, you will need to use `docker compose exec bolt ...` instead of `bolt ...`
+- when trying to access the cli, you will need to use `docker compose exec lightning ...` instead of `lightning ...`
 - if you want to run from source, replace the line with `image: williamfromnj` with `build: .`
 - if your plugins require ports to be forwarded, add the necessary forwarding rules to your compose file

 ## with deno